ArnaudSene/mind-map-api/README.md

 This is a light API powered by [FastAPI](https://fastapi.tiangolo.com/) with no persistent data.

-## Clone the repository
+First clone the repository,

-Then go in mind-map-api/
+then go in mind-map-api/

 ```
 cd mind-map-api/